Skip to Content

-Using indoor houseplants to help control insect pests isn’t a new idea, though it tends to be more common to get rid of flying bugs like mosquitoes.
-But you can also use plants to deter spiders from making themselves at home in your house as well.
+Using indoor houseplants to help control insects and pests isn’t a new idea, though it tends to be more common to get rid of flying bugs like mosquitoes

 1 – Peppermint

 Keep your peppermint plants in a sunny window, and pot them in a well-draining soil mixture.
-When the surface is dry to the touch, its time to give them a thorough drink.
+You only need to water them when the topsoil is dry to the touch.

-Mint is well-known as a plant that can take over a garden, and it will do the same indoors.
+Mint is a well-known fast grower and can take over a garden, so it will do the same indoors.
 Be ready to re-pot as the plant grows, or try to keep it trimmed down so it doesn’t over-grow its container.

 Splitting this prolific herb into multiple smaller parts is another option, especially if you need to spread more mint around the house.